zuixinwang/nvm-run/README.md

 # Use Specific Node Version On Windows

+> It's troublesome when I want to run an app in another nodejs version, so I did this just to simplify.

 This depends on [`windows nvm`](https://github.com/coreybutler/nvm-windows), please install it before use this package.

 ## Usage